-Individuals who consumed only one meal a day had a decrease in fat mass and cortisol.
+Individuals who consumed just one meal per day had a decrease in fat mass and cortisol.

-This study concludes that having seven meals does not increase metabolism compared to having two meals a day.
+This study concludes that eating seven meals does not increase metabolism compared to eating two meals a day.

 This study shows that there are no significant differences in fat loss between 3 meals a day and 6 meals a day.

-This study shows that the frequency of meals does not increase metabolism.
+This study shows that meal frequency does not increase metabolism.

-Two meals compared to six meals, again without major differences.
+Two meals compared to six meals, again no big differences.

 Article written by Team Sik Nutrition

-[author image=”https://ginasiovirtual.com/wp-content/uploads/2016/01/logo-sik.jpg” ]Team Sik Nutrition, is a recent group of people passionate about the world of Fitness.
+[author image=”https://ginasiovirtual.com/wp-content/uploads/2016/01/logo-sik.jpg” ]Team Sik Nutrition is a recent group of people passionate about the world of Fitness.
 The Team's focus is to guide, educate and motivate those interested in achieving their health and fitness/performance goals.
-All this sharing is based on scientific facts and the experience of the Team members.
+All this sharing is based on scientific facts and the experience of Team members.